Baqend/guide/src/topics/cronjobs/index.md

 - **cronpattern**: a custom scheduling rule that determines when your code will be executed; see below for [usage details](#cron-patterns).
 - **startsAt**: the moment of the first execution; jobs will start immediately by default.
 - **expiresAt** (optional): the moment at which the job is stopped.
+- **nextExecution** (read-only): On every execution, this value will automatically be updated; the new value represents the next point in time at which the job will be executed.

 To verify that your job is running all right, check the `jobs.Status` collection.
 Your job will write one of the following status values into the collection whenever it is executed: